What is a dental bridge?

 The attachment procedure usually takes two or three appointments to complete.
-At the first appointment Dr. Chad Colson or Dr. Jill Colson will reshape the teeth on either side of the gap, make a digital impression, and fabricate a tooth-colored temporary bridge.
+At the first appointment, Dr. Chad Colson or Dr. Jill Colson will reshape the teeth on either side of the gap, make a digital impression, and fabricate a tooth-colored temporary bridge.

-The bridge must be fabricated very precisely to ensure correct bite and to match the opposing tooth.
+The bridge must be fabricated very precisely to ensure the correct bite and to match the opposing tooth.
 The digital impressions of the teeth are sent to our software system where the bridge is constructed in-house.

 Fixed bridges are typically cemented to the natural teeth next to the space left by the missing tooth.
 A pontic (false tooth) replaces the lost tooth.
 Crowns, which are cemented onto the natural teeth, provide support for the bridge.